phillipj/rpi-camera-snapshot/README.md

 ### Building Elm -> JavaScript

-Since the current Elm compiler does not support being run a ARM, I gone with the pragmatic approach and build Elm to JavaScript then commit the JavaScrpt bundle to git.
+Since the current Elm compiler does not support being run on ARM, I gone with the pragmatic approach and build Elm to JavaScript then commit the JavaScrpt bundle to git.
 Whenver I pull git for updates, the frontend is already built and the Node.js server can be started immediately.